enoklearn/engineering/exercises/programming-languages/dependency-investigation.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Find three common dependencies in two different programming languages.
+1. Find three common dependencies in two different programming languages
-2. Discover with license each dependency uses.
+2. Discover with license each dependency uses
-3. Find out how many open issues on GitHub each dependency has.
+3. Find out how many open issues on GitHub each dependency has
-4. Look for when the last commit of each dependency was.
+4. Look for when the last commit of each dependency was
-5. Share the results with your mentor.
+5. Share the results with your mentor

 ## Questions